sundowndev/leafeon/README.md

   <a href="#"><img src="https://img.shields.io/badge/minified%20size-4.0kb-brightgreen.svg?style=flat-square" alt="Size minified"></a>
 </p>

 Simple client sided Javascript routing library for static websites such as documentation or personal website.
+See it in action [here](https://crvx.fr/)

 ## Features